-Max no. of pending requests Maximum number of requests without responses in a single session.
+Maximum number of requests without responses in a single session.
 This value has to be between 1 and 32768 seconds (default value: 12).
-Maximum request duration (in seconds) This value is the period after which requests without responses will be deleted.
+This value is the period after which requests without responses will be deleted.
 This value has to be between 1 and 255 seconds (default value: 10).
-Maximum message size (bytes) This value makes it possible to restrict the size allowed for a message.
+This value makes it possible to restrict the size allowed for a message.
 It has to be between 12 and 255 (default value: 255).